IBM/ubiquity-k8s/README.md

 ## Ubiquity Dynamic Provisioner

-Ubiquity Dynamic Provisioner (Provisioner) is intended for creation and deletion of persistent volumes in Kubernetes (version 1.5.6), using the  [Ubiquity](https://github.com/IBM/ubiquity) service.
+Ubiquity Dynamic Provisioner (Provisioner) is intended for creation and deletion of persistent volumes in Kubernetes, using the  [Ubiquity](https://github.com/IBM/ubiquity) service.

 ### Installing the Ubiquity Dynamic Provisioner
 Install and configure the Provisioner on a single node in the Kubernetes cluster (minion or master).